 Jay’s reply eventually was a curt fuck off, which got her a week of detention during recess.
 That was nothing compared to the month’s worth she got when she refused to memorize the 23rd Psalm.

 “This ain’t church, this is school—why do I need to memorize that,” she demanded.

 Her questions went unanswered.
 Her sass did not.

-The indoctrination and radicalization started early.
-In a public school.
+The indoctrination and radicalization had started early—in a public school, no less.